 See Preparing a Summary Document at the bottom of this page for instructions on how to convert an informed consent form into a study summary document

 A person who orally presents the summary document to the subject or their legally authorized representative, and translates the consent conversations.
 This can be the person obtaining consent.
 If it is the person obtaining consent, a second individual (who is not part of the study team or otherwise involved with the study) must serve as the witness.
-An adult family member (who is not the legally authorized representative), e.g. an aunt, uncle, older sibling, or a neighbor can serve as an interpreter and witness.
+An adult family member (who is not the legally authorized representative), e.g. an aunt, uncle, or older sibling, can serve as an interpreter and witness.

-A person that (a) understands both English and the subject's native language and (b) is not part of the study team or otherwise involved with the study, and witnesses the consent process.
+A person that (a) understands both English and the subject's preferred language and (b) is not part of the study team or otherwise involved with the study, and witnesses the consent process.
 This can be an interpreter assisting the person obtaining consent.

 How does the short form consent process work?